uschpc/webportal-netlify-gatsby/src/user-guides/parallel-programming/mpi.md

 | C++ | `mpicxx` | `icpc, g++` |
 | Fortran 77/90 | `mpif90, mpif77` | `ifort, gfortran` |

-When you compile a parallel program, make sure that you record the version/module of MPI used and add the corresponding `module load <mpi-library>` to your SLURM job script.
+When you compile a parallel program, make sure that you record the version/module of MPI used and add the corresponding `module load <mpi-library>` to your Slurm job script.

 >Note: Intel MPI supplies separate compiler commands (wrappers) for the Intel compilers, in the form of `mpiicc`, `mpiicpc` and `mpiifort`.
 Using `mpicc`, `mpicxx` and `mpif90` will call the GNU compilers.